iandennismiller/lens-qemu/README.md

 ### 6. Launch Lens

-Launch a terminal from the dock.
+Launch a terminal from the dock and launch Lens.
-Then, launch Lens.

 ```
-cd /app/Lens-linux
-./Bin/lens.sh
+/app/Lens-linux/Bin/lens.sh
 ```

 ## Common tasks